MikeMG-PL/Hailon/README.md

 # Hailon
-A repository for mobilce game "Halion" by Clovermike
+A repository for mobile game "Halion" by Clovermike